stanton26/AppDefense/labs/v2/hcx-labv3.md

 We have provided an on-prem vCenter with virtual machines to migrate.
 Based on your student ## please select the appropriate VM to migrate.

-From your Horizon desktop (workshop.vmc.ninja) open google and access the on-prem vCenter
+From your Horizon desktop (workshop.vmc.ninja) open Google Chrome and access the on-prem vCenter

 **Note: Refer to the Student Access page to log into your Horizon desktop https://vmc-field-team.github.io/student-access/**

 ![HCX01](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/HCX/hcx01.jpg)

-1. Open Google and enter https://vcenter-workshop.workshop.set.local/ui for the URL.
+1. Open Google Chrome and enter https://vcenter-workshop.workshop.set.local/ui for the URL.
 2. Type in your student (student#@set.local) credentials.
 3. Type in your password assigned to you.
 4. Click **Login** to continue.